TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtpd.rst

    .. attribute:: received_lines

-      Holds a list of the line strings (decoded using UTF-8) received from the client.
+      Holds a list of the line strings (decoded using UTF-8) received kutoka the client.
 The lines have their ``"\r\n"`` line ending translated to ``"\n"``.